 Why Your Managers Are Failing Gen Z

 It may be that your newest potential employees are rejecting you before you even interview them.
-One in five Gen Z candidates won't apply to job opportunities simply because companies lack neuroinclusion resources.
-This speaks to a substantial but still overlooked issue: a generation with a new understanding and consciousness of different thinking styles is entering a workplace led by managers who often remain critically uninformed here.
+One in five Gen Z candidates will not apply to job opportunities simply because companies lack neuroinclusion resources or visible neurodiversity workplace initiatives.
+This speaks to a substantial but still overlooked issue.
+A generation with a new consciousness of different thinking styles is entering a workplace led by managers who often remain uninformed about how to manage neurodivergent employees or optimize team communication training.

 The "Entitled Generation" Myth

 When Gen Z employees request written meeting summaries or flexible deadlines, many managers blame generational differences.
-Perhaps twas-ever-thus when it comes to older generations considering younger generations entitled, but it’s a dynamic clear to see here.
+Perhaps twas-ever-thus when it comes to older generations considering younger generations entitled, but it is a dynamic clear to see here.

 The Brain-Aware Generation